Nianze/nianze.github.io/content/post/2018/2018-03/2018-03-30-understand-the-different-meanings-of-new-and-delete.md

 2. if we want to customize the memory allocation that takes place when heap objects are created, write our own version of `operator new` and use the `new` operator, which will automatically invoke the custom version of `operator new`

-3. if we want to construct an object in memory we've already got a pointer to, use placement `new`.
+3. if we want to construct an object in memory we've already got a pointer to, use **placement `new`**.

-    * Placement `new`

     A special version of `oeprator new` called _placement `new`_ allows us to construct an object in the memory that's already been allocated, which is helpful for applications using shared memory or memory-mapped I/O, where objects must be placed at specific addresses or in memory allocated by special routines: